Indonesian mass killings of 1965–66

-Large-scale killings and civil unrest primarily targeting members of the Communist Party (PKI) were carried out in Indonesia from 1965 to 1966.
-Other affected groups included communist sympathisers, Gerwani women, ethnic Javanese Abangan, ethnic Chinese, atheists, alleged "unbelievers", and alleged leftists.
-It is estimated that between 500,000 to 1,000,000 people were killed during the main period of violence from October 1965 to March 1966.
-The atrocities, sometimes described as a genocide or politicide, were instigated by the Indonesian Army under Suharto.
+From October of 1965 to March of 1966, a series of large-scale killings and civil unrest primarily targeting members and supposed sympathizers of the Communist Party of Indonesia (PKI) were carried out in Indonesia.
+Other affected groups included alleged communist sympathisers, Gerwani women, trade unionists, ethnic Javanese Abangan, ethnic Chinese, atheists, accused "kafir" (unbelievers in Islam), and alleged leftists in general.
+According to the most widely published estimates, at least 500,000 to 1 million people were killed.
+Some of the higher estimates reach figures as much as 2 to 3 million.
+The atrocities, sometimes described as a genocide or a politicide, were instigated by the Indonesian Army under Suharto.
 Research and declassified documents demonstrate the Indonesian authorities received support from foreign countries such as the United States and the United Kingdom.

-It began as an anti-communist purge following a controversial attempted coup d'état by the 30 September Movement.
-According to the most widely published estimates at least 500,000 to 1.2 million people were killed, with some estimates going as high as two to three million.
-The purge was a pivotal event in the transition to the "New Order" and the elimination of PKI as a political force, with impacts on the global Cold War.
-The upheavals led to the fall of President Sukarno and the commencement of Suharto's three-decade authoritarian presidency.
+The killings began as an anti-communist purge following a so-called attempted coup d'état by the 30 September Movement.
+It was a pivotal event in the transition to the "New Order" and the elimination of PKI as a political force, with impacts on the global Cold War.
+The Army, after banning all independent news source from issuing for a week, almost at once pinned the abortive coup attempt to the PKI.

-The abortive coup attempt released pent-up communal hatreds in Indonesia; these were fanned by the Indonesian Army, which quickly blamed the PKI.
 Additionally, the intelligence agencies of the United States, United Kingdom and Australia engaged in black propaganda campaigns against Indonesian communists.
-During the Cold War, the United States, its government, and its Western allies had the goal of halting the spread of communism and bringing countries into the sphere of Western Bloc influence.
-Britain had additional reasons for seeking Sukarno's removal, as his government was involved in an undeclared war with the neighbouring Federation of Malaya, a Commonwealth federation of former British colonies.
+During the Cold War, the U.S., its government, and its Western allies had the goal of halting the spread of communism and bringing countries into the sphere of Western Bloc influence.
+Britain had additional reasons for seeking Sukarno's removal, as his government was involved in an undeclared war with neighbouring Malaysia, a Commonwealth federation of former British colonies.

-Communists were purged from political, social, and military life, and the PKI itself was disbanded and banned.
+Communists were purged from political, social, and military life in Indonesia, and the PKI itself was disbanded and banned.
 Mass killings began in October 1965, in the weeks following the coup attempt, and reached their peak over the remainder of the year before subsiding in the early months of 1966.
 They started in the capital, Jakarta, and spread to Central and East Java, and later Bali.
-Thousands of local vigilantes and Army units killed actual and alleged PKI members.
+Thousands of local vigilantes and army units killed actual and alleged PKI members, as well as members of other marginalized groups.
 Killings occurred across the country, with the most intense in the PKI strongholds of Central Java, East Java, Bali, and northern Sumatra.
+The upheavals led to the fall of Sukarno, who had been granted the title "President for life", and ushering in Suharto's three decades of pro-West authoritarian militaristic presidency.